 Metabarcoding studies often rely on techniques or data that may introduce bias into an investigation.
 For example, the specific set of PCR primers used to amplify genomic DNA and the taxonomic annotation database can both have an effect on the study results.
-A quick and inexpensive way to estimate biases caused by primers is to use digital PCR, which simulates PCR success using alignments between reference sequences and primers.
+A quick and inexpensive way to estimate biases caused by primers is to use digital PCR.
 Metacoder can be used to explore different databases or primer combinations to assess these effects since it supplies functions to parse divserse data sources, conduct digital PCR, and plot the results.
-Figure 4 shows a series of heat tree comparisons that were produced using a common 16S rRNA metabarcoding primer set [18] and digital PCR against the full-length 16S sequences found in three taxonomic annotation databases: Greengenes [13], RDP [9], and SILVA [14].
+Figure 4 shows a series of heat tree comparisons that were produced using a common 16S rRNA metabarcoding primer set and digital PCR against the full-length 16S sequences found in three taxonomic annotation databases: Greengenes [13], RDP [9], and SILVA [14].
 These heat trees reveal subsets of the full taxonomies for these three databases that poorly amplify by digital PCR using the selected primers.
 As a result, they indicate which lineages within each of the taxonomies may be challenging to detect in a metabarcoding study that uses these primers.
 Importantly, different sets of primers likely amplify different sets of taxa, so investigators interested in specific lineages can use this approach in conjunction with various primer sets to identify those that maximize the likelihood of discovery and reduce wasted sequencing resources on non-target organisms.
-However, these heat maps do not indicate whether one database is necessarily preferable over another, as they differ in the structure of their taxonomies, as well as the number and phylogenetic diversity of their reference sequences.
+However, these heat trees do not indicate whether one database is necessarily preferable over another, as they differ in the structure of their taxonomies, as well as the number and phylogenetic diversity of their reference sequences.
 For example, most of the bacterial clades that do not amplify well in the SILVA lineages are unnamed lineages that are not found in the other databases, indicating that they warrant further exploration.

 Fig. 4.
 Flexible parsing and digital PCR allows for comparisons of primers and databases.
 Shown is a comparison of digital PCR results for three 16S reference databases.
 The plots on the left display abundance of all bacterial 16S sequences.
 Plots on the right display all taxa with subtaxa not entirely amplified by digital PCR using universal 16S primers [19].
 Node color and size display the proportion and number of sequences not amplified respectively.